jitsucom/jitsu-ios/Readme.md

 # Infrastructure
 1) Uses an internal queue to make calls fast and non-blocking
 2) Batches requests and flushes asynchronously:
-2.1) Waits until `n` events queue.
+* Waits until `n` events queue.
 Then these events are sent in a single batch.
-2.2) And it can send events every `t` seconds
+* And it can send events every `t` seconds
-2.3) When the app is closed, SDK persists events that were not sent, and sends them on the next app launch (not immediately at launch, but with a little delay, in order not to slow down app launch processes).
+* When the app is closed, SDK persists events that were not sent, and sends them on the next app launch (not immediately at launch, but with a little delay, in order not to slow down app launch processes).

 Clients can manually set the number of events `n` in the queue and time period `t`.

 # Identifying user
-1) We set UUID automatically to any user.
+We set UUID automatically to any user.
 UUID is stored between launches.
 Clients can get it by `analytics.getUserId()`.
-Clients can reset this UUID when they need to. like `analytics.resetUserId()`.
+Clients can reset this UUID when they need to.
+`analytics.resetUserId()`.

 Also, clients can set several identifiers to one user and associate these identifiers with one another.
 It would be useful in case when client wants to identify user before and after login or registration.